bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ![t-test](./pics_08_data_analysis/fig19.png)
 *<sub>Figure 19: A paired T-test in Excel.</sub>*

 The result is significant so H1 is true.
-The diet resulted in a significant weigth reduction (alpha = 0.05) Note that the result is static.
+The diet resulted in a significant weight reduction (alpha = 0.05) Note that the result is static.
 If we change the values, we need do redo the test.

 Statics in Excel is limited.
 For example, non-parametric tests like the Mann–Whitney U test are not included in Excel.
 If you need to do more complex statistics, use R or Python instead.